abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 },
 ```

-`LayoutApplicationComponent` configuration sets the application layout to the new page.
+`ApplicationLayoutComponent` configuration sets the application layout to the new page.
 If you would like to see your route on the navigation bar (main menu) you must also add the `data` object with `name` property in your route.

 ![initial-books-page](images/bookstore-initial-books-page-with-layout.png)